charles-e/new-c2lem/src/origin-story.md

 date: 2025-04-30
 ---
 # Origin Story
 I have been maintaining a blog on [WordPress.com](https://wordpress.com), but I found that as a beginner, it really wants me to "pick a lane" for my content (either book stuff or news stuff — no easy way to have them both without too much effort).
+Also, to update the pages I have open a browser page and update the text on the WordPress site.
 And on top of that, you __pay for the service__, which is just a low-grade stressor I don't need living in DJT's america.

 So I have been puttering around with a thing called [Web Origami](https://weborigami.org) hoping to eventually produce something I could host for cheaper than WordPress.

 - Then one day a few months ago, I found [Cloudflare Pages](https://pages.cloudflare.com/) , and its free tier lets me host the blog.
 - Last week, sick of hacking on web origami, elegantly-designed as it is, I decided to let an AI — specifically [Gemini](https://deepmind.google/technologies/gemini/) — help me design my blog to reuse the markdown posts that were already in WordPress.
 "What's the worst that could happen?", I thought.